The Content Engineer Is Now Your Most Strategic Growth Hire

 - Aspirations: They want to lead from the front.
 These are your future Heads of AI, not just individual contributors

-One example is Valeria Frolova, a full-stack SEO and content engineer at Docebo.
+One example is Valeria Frolova, a full-stack SEO and Content Engineer at Docebo.

 "We now identify outdated content and conduct research 2.5x faster while personalizing workflows to each keyword or search intent," she said.
 "It transformed our process from reactive to truly strategic."